lixiaolong1997/CTMemory/README.md

 #CTMemory

-This is a reference counter for any C project, safe in multithreaded enviroment.
+This is a reference counter for any C project, safe in multithreaded environment.

 Before Compile
 --------------